-The service provides exercises based around the main cyber threats that your organization can do in its own time, in a safe environment, as many times as you wish.
+The service provides exercises based on the main cyber threats that your organization can do in its own time, in a safe environment, as many times as you wish.
 It includes everything you need for setting up, planning, delivery, and post-exercise activity, all in one place.

-To use it you’ll need to register here first.
+To use it, you’ll need to register here first.

 Mobile Security Framework